 Now for the coolest part…..making marshmallow!

-Place the cup of sugar in a medium sized saucepan with 1 cup of water and then sprinkle the gelatine on top as evenly as possible.
+Place the cup of sugar in a medium-sized saucepan with 1 cup of water and then sprinkle the gelatine evenly over the top.

-Next, over a medium heat slowly bring the two to a boil, gently stirring a few times to make sure no gelatine sticks to the sides of the pan.
+Next, over a medium heat slowly bring it to a boil, gently stirring a few times to make sure the gelatine doesn’t stick to the sides.

-- If you are tempted you can gently stir it a few times if you like, checking that not too much is sticking to the sides.
+- If you are tempted you can gently stir it a few times.

 After the ten minutes is up, pour the mix into a large heatproof bowl.

-Whilst the sugar syrup is still hot, set your electric beater on high and beat it until the marshmallow is super thick (this takes around 10 minutes).
+Whilst the sugar syrup is still hot, set your electric beaters (preferably a stand/bench mixer) to high and beat it until the marshmallow is thick (this takes around 10 minutes).